-Credit Hours: 3.0 Type of Credit: 2 Lecture/1 Lab Clock Hours: 60 Hrs Prerequisite: AT 512.2 Co-requisite: N/A
+Credit Hours: 3.0 Type of Credit: 2 Lecture/1 Lab Clock Hours: 60 Hrs

 This is an introductory course to the Worsley Style of Classical 5-Element Acupuncture.
 This course teaches a "causative factor" aspect of diagnosis and uses color, odor, sound, and emotion as the basis for diagnosing a person's causative factor.
 The course deepens the understanding of the 5-Phases of TCM and applies it directly to diagnosis, treatment strategies, point prescriptions and patterns from a more nature-driven view similar to the ancient teachings.